-In this special edition Sustainable Food Trust podcast, The Harmony Project’s Richard Dunne speaks to an important guest – Lord John Bird, Founder and Editor-in-Chief of the Big Issue, who in 2015 became a people’s peer in the House of Lords.
+In this week’s podcast, Richard Dunne speaks to an important guest – Lord John Bird, Founder and Editor-in-Chief of the Big Issue, who in 2015 became a people’s peer in the House of Lords.

 Richard is particularly interested in speaking to John about his current campaign around the Wellbeing of Future Generations Bill.
 The Bill aims to tackle some of the key social and environmental challenges of our time through long-term thinking and planning – which would include a reframing of our approach to education.
 Such a vision is strongly aligned with the Harmony Project’s approach to learning, and Richard is therefore keen to understand more about the philosophy behind it.